meg-gutshall/meg-gutshall.github.io/_posts/2019-03-12-creating_rxeactions.markdown

 ### Medication Information

 I would like to add an alarm feature to remind people to take their medication and then have a box for them to check off when they actually take it so they don't forget if they did or not.
-If the app could track the quantity of the medication the user has compared with the dosage amount and usage instructions, it would be able to send the user a reminder when they need to order a refill&mdash;or even send a reminder to the pharmacy or prescribing doctor.
+If the app could track the quantity of the medication the user has compared with the dosage amount and usage instructions, it would be able to send the user a reminder when they need to order a refill-or even send a reminder to the pharmacy or prescribing doctor.
 It would also be beneficial to the users if they could access verified medical advice about their specific medications right from the medication details page.
 I'd really like to be able to add the capability for an alert to appear on the user's dashboard when they list two medications as `current` that have been shown to present negative interactions with each other.
 Or possibly an alert for common or dangerous side effects when a user adds a new medication.

 ### Overall Reactions